ltanafranca1004/ltanafranca1004/README.md

 ### What I'm building

-- 🧡 **[Unify Social](https://unifysocial.ca)** — web platform for newcomers settling in Canada.
+- 🧡 **[Unify Social Web Platform](https://unifysocial.ca)** — web app for newcomers settling in Canada.
 Built with Next.js, TypeScript, and Supabase
 - 🌐 **[Unify Landing Page](https://unifysocial.ca)** — marketing site built with Astro on Cloudflare

 ### Other projects